 - Bake and fish — and I say fish because Foodie Nation promotes sustainable fishing practices.
 So get a Maracas bake and fish with all the toppings, pineapple, lettuce, tomatoes, slaw and all the sauces: chadon beni, garlic sauce, a touch of ketchup (because Trinis love ketchup), and you will make the best tasting sandwich ever.

-CT: Where do you think are the best places to dine on the island, from coast to coast (from casual to fine dining)?
+CT: Where do you think are the best places in Trinidad to dine, from coast to coast (from casual to fine dining)?

 SA: Debe for doubles and all the other East Indian delicacies; Queens Park savannah (food court) at night; D Cross Crossing (food court) in San Fernando at night; Eddie Hart Grounds (food court); St James Main Road to get one of the best street vendor rotis in Trinidad, and finally in Tobago, do not miss the food court when you go to Store Bay beach.